 Once it appears the tenancy may be approvable, the LMHA will schedule an appointment to inspect the unit.
 The inspection will be scheduled within 15 calendar days from the date the Request for Tenancy Approval form is received by the LMHA.
 This 15-day period will be suspended during any period of time that the unit is unavailable for inspection.
-The term of the Housing Choice Voucher will be suspended from the date the Request for

-Tenancy Approval form is received by the LMHA until the date the Housing Authority provides a final determination that the Request for Tenancy Approval has been either approved or denied.
+The term of the Housing Choice Voucher will be suspended from the date the Request for Tenancy Approval form is received by the LMHA until the date the Housing Authority provides a final determination that the Request for Tenancy Approval has been either approved or denied.
+This policy allows Families the full Voucher term (four months) to find a unit, not penalizing

-17 24 CFR 982.302, "Issuance of Voucher; Requesting PHA Approval of Assisted Tenancy"; 24 CFR 982.303, "Term of Voucher" 18 24 CFR 982.54(d)(2)
+17 24 CFR 982.302, "Issuance of Voucher; Requesting PHA Approval of Assisted Tenancy"; 24 CFR 982.303, "Term of Voucher"

+^{18 24} CFR 982.54(d)(2)